-Anyone can recommend a student for a Principal's Award.
-This should be done in consultation with the Head of Year/Head of Key Stage of the student concerned.
-You should then contact the Principal for his agreement.
-A Principal's Award is the highest award given in the course of the academic year and is awarded only for exceptional work/service.
+Anyone can recommend a student for a Headteacher Award but is automatically awarded for achieving 700 Class Charts praise points.
+Recommendations should be done in consultation with the Head of Year/Assistant Headteacher of Key Stage of the student concerned.
+You should then contact the Headteacher for his agreement.
+A Headteacher Award is the highest award given in the course of the academic year and is awarded only for exceptional work/service.
 It may be given for something a student has done outside of College.
+The Headteacher Award is also given on Class Charts and is worth 20 Class Charts points.

-Visits to the Principal and the Inspiration Board
+Visits to the Headteacher and the Inspiration Board

-Individual students or teams are regularly invited to the Principal's office to discuss their achievements or asked to meet with the Deputy Principal to be added to the Inspiration Board and presented with accolades.
+Individual students or teams are regularly invited to see the Headteacher to discuss their achievements or asked to meet with the Deputy Headteacher (Pastoral) and given the Inspiration Award and presented with an accolade inspiration badge.
+They will also receive the Inspiration Award and accolade badge on Class Charts worth 10 points.